Japanese occupation of West Sumatra: Under Yano Kenzo's governorship

-During his tenure as Governor of West Coast Sumatra, Yano established the Kerukunan Minangkabau (Gui Gan) as a consultation body between himself and Minangkabau leaders.
+During his tenure as Governor of West Coast Sumatra, Yano established the Majelis Kesejahteraan Minangkabau (Consultative Council of Minangkabau) in July 1942 and later the Kerukunan Minangkabau (Gui Gan) as a consultation body between himself and Minangkabau leaders.
 The Kerukunan Minangkabau was established by Yano on 1 October 1942.
 Kerukunan Minangkabau met regularly at the governor's residence.
-With a membership of 10 to 20 people, representating districts, subdistricts, nagaris, adats, scholars, youth, the intelligentsia, ulamas, politicians, traditional leaders (including datuks), and academics, it acted as an informal advisory board to the shūchōkan.
-Yano seems to support government officials and adat-oriented people in number, however it's unclear how much each group is represented on the Council as nationalist and youth activists, particularly Chatib Suleiman and Mohammad Sjafei, took charge of the discussions within the Kerukunan Minangkabau.
+With a membership of 10 to 20 people, representing districts, subdistricts, nagaris, adats, scholars, youth, the intelligentsia, ulamas, politicians, traditional leaders (including datuks), and academics, it acted as an informal advisory board to the shūchōkan.
+Yano seems to support government officials and adat-oriented people in number, however it's unclear how much each group is represented on the council as nationalist and youth activists, particularly Chatib Suleiman and Mohammad Sjafei, took charge of the discussions within the Kerukunan Minangkabau.

 Gusti Asnan referred to Kerukunan Minangkabau as the early House of Representatives (DPR).
 When the 25th Army Command issued an order for the establishment of regional representative councils (州参議会) in each shū on 8 November 1943, for the Central Advisory Council, the civilian government of West Sumatra continued the existing Kerukunan Minangkabau as a Shū Sangi-kai and, supported by the 25th Army, Mohammad Sjafei was appointed chairman.
 The primary distinction in its new form was its formal integration into the government apparatus and the expansion of membership, which now included 20 to 30 members, with the Japanese carefully balancing the representation of pergerakan (popular movements, both political and religious) with that of the pamong praja (civil administration) and keradjaan (traditional rulers).
-Within the council, Yano Kenzo allowed, and even insisted on, criticism of any policy enacted by the local Japanese government for insight in governance, unheard-of within occupied Asia.
+Within the council, Yano Kenzo allowed, and even insisted on, open criticism of any policy enacted by the local Japanese government for insight in governance, unheard-of within occupied Asia.
 Some prominent figures of West Sumatra who became its members were Chatib Sulaiman, Dt.
 Majo Urang, Syekh Jamil Jambek, Fachruddin H. S. Dt.
 Majoindo, and Darwis Dt.
 Majolelo.
 Meeting twice a year, the Shū Sangi-kai also responded to a list of politically innocuous questions from the shūchōkan.